Glisten/The_Project/Conversation.to.Action-Pull.Platform.md

 We need conversations where we can go back and reflect – turn the asynchronicity in time & space in an opportunity for making new sense rather than diverging  (reflection)

+We need conversations that transition from topic exploration to deliberation

 We need an infinite cannevas, that can enable lots of stuff.
 * Wikis don't respond to needs (no construction of discourse)
 * Blogs don't respond to needs (no synthesis/merging of argumentation)